Prepare New Concrete Steps

 Wash and Prime

 Etch previously painted concrete with a cleaning solution.
 Work the solution in with a stiff scrub brush to degrease the existing paint while you etch it.
 Rinse the steps well, then mask around the post bases and bottom rail, if present, with masking tape.
 Seal unpainted concrete with concrete bonding primer.
-Apply a single coat of the primer, starting at the top of the steps and working down.
-A Wagner FLEXiO 890 paint sprayer will get the job done faster than a brush, and with a better finish.
+Apply a single coat of the primer using a paint sprayer, starting at the top of the steps and working down.
+A FLEXiO 5000 paint sprayer will get the job done faster than a brush, and with a better finish.

 Apply the Top Coat

 Use high-quality oil-based or latex porch and floor enamel.
 To prevent accidents on the steps, a non-slip coating is recommended; you can either stir aggregate into your paint or purchase paint with the aggregate already added.
 Porch and floor enamel is usually too thick to spray, especially if it contains aggregate, so apply it with a 4-inch paintbrush.
 Keep in mind that adding aggregate to the paint usually reduces the coverage.
 Plan for that by having an extra gallon on hand.
 You can save paint by adding aggregate only to the final coat.
 When you've applied the final coat, step back and appreciate the difference you just made to your home's appearance and enjoy your concrete front step makeover.